Japanese Nakiri Knife : What you need to know

 Is a Nakiri knife good for meat?

-While a Nakiri knife can be used for cutting meat, it’s not the best choice for this task.
-The knife’s thin and sharp blade is designed primarily for vegetables and may not be strong enough to handle the denser, tougher fibers of meat.
 A heavier knife, such as a cleaver or a chef’s knife, would be a better choice for cutting meat.
 Additionally, the straight edge of the Nakiri knife may not provide enough leverage for sawing through thicker cuts of meat, making the task more difficult.
 In general, it’s best to use the right tool for the job.
-While a Nakiri knife can be used for cutting meat in a pinch, it’s not the ideal choice and a more suitable knife would make the task easier and more efficient.

 Can a Nakiri cut bone?